 Use online menu assessment tool, FoodChecker, to assess your menu and make sure it includes the right balance of food and drinks that children need each day for good health.
 You can also use FoodChecker to help plan future menus in your long day care centre.

-If you work in or with an OSHC or FDC service, you might like to have some support from HEAS to look at your menu.
+If you work in or with an outside school hours care service (OSHC), you might like to have some support from HEAS to look at your menu.
 However, first make sure you have

 - demonstrated commitment and leadership from management